Why Do Chemical Reactions Have to Be Balanced?

 Conclusion

 Mastering the art of balancing chemical equations equips scientists, engineers, and policymakers with a precise language for describing how matter transforms.
-Also, this accuracy underpins efficient resource use, sustainable production, and responsible environmental stewardship.
+This accuracy underpins efficient resource use, sustainable production, and responsible environmental stewardship.
 As global challenges intensify, the ability to balance reactions correctly becomes a cornerstone of innovative solutions, ensuring that chemistry serves both humanity and the planet.